Nissan Micra: Reputation, popularity and sales

+In popular culture

+An abandoned Nissan Micra formed a key part of one of the artworks in Banksy's London animal series in the summer of 2024.
+The piece, depicting a spray-painted rhinoceros mounting a car with a traffic cone placed on its bonnet, was painted in Charlton, London.
+The car was later towed away and the artwork defaced, although it was recreated for an exhibition in Manchester in 2026.

 Motorsport

 Nissan first entered the Micra in motorsports with the March Superturbo R. Introduced in 1987, this rare pre-facelift K10 weighed in at 740 kg with half interior, roll cage and tool kit.
 It was built for the new sub-1600 cc Group A class, and shortly after in 1988 Nissan released the March Superturbo as a road car.

 While the March was a favourite with the drivers in the Japanese Rally Championship, veteran Swedish rally driver Per Eklund finished the 1988 RAC Rally in 21st position and the 1989 Acropolis Rally Greece in 10th place.